P1aster/Turbbbites/README.md

-# Turbbbites Monorepo: NestJS Backend + PostgreSQL (Dockerized)
+# Turbbbites: NestJS Backend + PostgreSQL (Dockerized)
 This repository contains a monorepo for a NestJS backend and a PostgreSQL database.
-The project is fully dockerized, using separate containers for the backend and database, and can be easily managed with a single `docker-compose.yml` file.
+The project is partially dockerized.

 <br/><br/>